Free things to do

 Clothes swapping

 If you can’t afford new clothes, why not swap the ones you don’t want anymore for new ones?
 They might not be brand new, but they’ll be new to you.
-Check out Swishing, a website where you can earn credits for clothes you send in and then spend them on new ones.
 Alternatively, turn it into a social event by inviting friends round for a swap party – then you can swap anything from clothes and books to household items, jewellery and unwanted gifts.

 Next Steps